 - unpredictability (unexpected changes in condition that are difficult to manage and present a risk to self or others).

 So, for example, help with washing and dressing is a social need not a healthcare need.
 Another way of thinking about it is that it’s not about the medical diagnosis itself but about the manageability of the condition.
-Importantly, this is not a permanent ‘benefit’ to be relied upon and can be withdrawn at any time.
+Funding is not automatically granted if you have been diagnosed with a particular condition, like dementia.
+Importantly, this is not a permanent ‘benefit’ to be relied upon and can be withdrawn at any time after a regular reassessment.
 This has drawn criticism.

 Nevertheless, please don’t be put off.

-If you think your elder may be eligible, your first step is to discuss it with the GP.
+If you think your elder may be eligible (many who are may be missing out), your first step is to discuss CHC with the GP.
 Apply sooner rather than later as I hear it is a lengthy process.
-Be tenacious.
+Funding is scarce and local health authorities are overwhelmed by demand.
+As always, be tenacious.

-In an excerpt from The Sunday Times 25/3/18, the NHS comes in for criticism about not raising the profile of continuing healthcare and the complexity involved in applying for it.
-Here is the article…
+In an excerpt from The Sunday Times 25/3/18, the NHS came in for criticism about not raising the profile of CHC and the complexity involved in applying for it.
+CHC is also inconsistent in its assessment across different LAs and can pit health professionals, LAs and families against each other.
+Here’s the article…

 Mental health support eg for dementia